Since April 2017, the installation of half-hourly electricity meters has been a requirement of the current P272 Ofgem legislation.

-All businesses and sites under profile classes 05-08 (maximum demand meters) were required to install Half Hourly Meters as part of the P272 Ofgem legislation.
+Businesses under profile classes 05-08 have to install half-hourly electricity meters as part of the legislation.

-Now, you may be wondering what a P272 is—it’s a mandatory regulation which has been deemed as one of the biggest advancements in the business energy market since deregulation.
+You may be wondering what a P272 is.
+It’s a mandatory regulation which has been deemed as one of the biggest advancements in the business energy market since deregulation.

 The P272 regulation has enabled energy suppliers to produce more accurate, detailed and transparent billings by migrating businesses within a specified energy use from non half hourly meters to half hourly meters.

-To this day, Half Hourly or HH meterings are used by energy-intensive sites such as warehouses, factories, and department stores to be able to manage their energy consumption smartly.
+To this day, energy-intensive sites such as warehouses, factories, and department stores use half-hourly meters to manage their energy consumption smartly.
 This type of meter sends meter readings to energy suppliers every 30 minutes to ensure accurate billing.